Ask a doctor about a prescription for IBUPROFEN MABO FARMA 600 mg FILM-COATED TABLETS

 In the third trimester, the administration of ibuprofen is contraindicated:

-For women of childbearing age, it is essential to consider that ibuprofen-type medications have been associated with a decrease in fertility.
+For women of childbearing age, it should be taken into account that medications like ibuprofen have been associated with a decrease in fertility.

-Taking Ibuprofeno MABO-FARMA with other medications
+Taking Ibuprofen MABO-FARMA with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Interference with laboratory tests